 Both lithium and beryllium are s block metals.
 But only lithium reacts with water.

 Atomic volumes of 3d elements are lower than those of s block metals due to increased nuclear charge.
-Therefore density of 3d elements are higher than s block elements.
+Therefore density of 3d elements are much higher than s block elements.

-Place | Metal |
+Conductivity Ranking | Metal |

 ---|---|